She Wants to Dance with Me: Critical reception

 A review in Pan-European magazine Music & Media presented the song like this: "Mr Disco with a simple but effective, self-written song".
 Sarah Champion from NME said, "What a voice!
 What looks!
 What a man!"
+Retrospectively, in 2025, Thomas Edward of Smooth Radio ranked the song number five in his list of "Rick Astley's 10 greatest songs, ever".

 Chart performance

 In the UK, "She Wants to Dance with Me" debuted at number 16 on 24 September 1988, and reached number six, its highest position, three weeks later; it fell off the chart after ten weeks.
 In other European countries, the single was a major hit, culminating at number two in Finland and the Walloon region of Belgium, number three in the Flanders region of Belgium, number four in Denmark and Ireland, and number five in Spain.
-It was also a top ten hit in Italy and the Netherlands where it attained number seven and eight, respectively, while in West Germany, it started at number 35 on 3 October 1988, climbed straight to a peak of number ten, a position it reached a second time three weeks later, and eventually spent 17 weeks on the chart.
+It was also a top-ten hit in Italy and the Netherlands where it attained number seven and eight, respectively, while in West Germany, it started at number 35 on 3 October 1988, climbed straight to a peak of number ten, a position it reached a second time three weeks later, and eventually spent 17 weeks on the chart.
 In addition, it rose to number 12 in Sweden and Switzerland, and number 16 in Iceland.
-On the Eurochart Hot 100 singles chart established by the Music & Media magazine, it entered at number 57 on 1 October 1988, attained number seven in its fifth week, and charted for a total of 14 weeks; it featured for eight weeks on the European Airplay Top 50, two of them spent at number six.
+On the Eurochart Hot 100 singles chart established by the Music & Media magazine, it entered at number 57 on 1 October 1988, attained number seven in its fifth week, and charted for a total of 14 weeks; it appeared for eight weeks on the European Airplay Top 50, two of them spent at number six.

 "She Wants to Dance with Me" was also successful in North America.
 In the US, it peaked at number six on the Billboard Hot 100, thus becoming Astley's consecutive fourth top ten hit there, and at number 13 on the Hot Dance Club Play chart.
-The single was also Astley's fourth and final number one hit in Canada, where it kicked off Paula Abdul's "Straight Up", and stayed at number one for two weeks.
-In Australia, it charted for 15 weeks in the top 50, and hit number 15 in its third week on the chart.
-In New Zealand, it remained for ten weeks in the top 50 and achieved number ten.
+The single was also Astley's fourth and final number-one hit in Canada, where it kicked off Paula Abdul's "Straight Up", and stayed at number one for two weeks.
+In Australia, it charted for 15 weeks in the top 50, and hit number 15 in its third week on the chart, while in New Zealand, it remained for ten weeks in the top 50 and achieved number ten.
+It reached number two in South Africa, where it charted for 17 weeks.